soufianesakhi/feedly-filtering-and-sorting/README.md

 - Auto load all unread articles.
 - Advanced controls (keep recently published articles unread, ...).
 - Pin hot articles to top.
+- Import/export all settings from/to file.
 - Advanced settings management (Import from / link to an other subscription).
-- Tweak the page (Add a button to open an entry in a new tab and mark it as read, ...).
+- Tweak the page (Add buttons to open articles in a new tab, mark as read/unread, ...).

 Two settings modes are available:
 - Global settings: same settings used for all subscriptions and categories.